billy-briggs-dev/memcached-go/README.md

-# My Golang App

-My Golang App is a simple application written in Go that demonstrates the structure of a Go project.
-It includes an entry point and utility functions for type conversions.
+# Memcached Go

+Memcached Go is a lightweight, in-memory key-value store written in Go, inspired by the original Memcached project.
+It implements the core Memcached protocol, allowing clients to store, retrieve, and delete data efficiently.

+### Goal

+This project aims to provide a simple, idiomatic Go implementation of the Memcached protocol, suitable for experimentation, learning, and lightweight use cases.

 ## Project Structure

 ```
-my-golang-app
+memcached-go
 ├── cmd
 │   └── main.go        # Entry point of the application
-├── pkg
+├── internal
+│   └── server
+│       └── server.go       # Server commands
+│   └── lexer
-│   └── utils.go       # Utility functions
+│       └── lexer.go       # Lexigraphically Parse Memcached Commands
 ├── go.mod             # Module definition
 └── go.sum             # Dependency checksums
 ```